aroberge/reeborg/docs/en/library.rst

-A quick Python introduction: part 3, Using the Library
+A quick Python introduction: part 3, Using the library
 ======================================================

 When programmer make use of a given function in different programs,